Forget Low-Yield Income Stocks. This Is Better…

 This reverse capital rotation could be very challenging for traditional dividend stock investors.
 Since these stocks are trading at premium valuations to historical norms, they could see significant capital outflows once their competitive income edge is lessened.

-For this reason, we’re worried that conservative dividend investors may be in danger of suffering significant losses in the months and years ahead.
+For this reason, even conservative dividend investors may be in danger of suffering losses in the months and years ahead.
+Fortunately, there’s something you can do about it…

 A Better Alternative